ericmjl/essays-on-data-science/docs/workflow/effective-commit-messages.md

 ???+ failure "Don't do this"

+    ```text
     Finally done with model building
+    ```

 By contrast, an informative one might look something like this:

 ???+ success "Do this"

+    ```text
     Model building (Issue #34) ready for review

     Finished:

     - Pipeline taking data from input (strings) to activity prediction.
     - Custom code for data pipeline has been stored in custom package.
         Tests and docs written.
     - Notebooks documenting work are also written.
         Static HTML version for archival also generated.

     Not done:

     - Hyperparameter selection.
         This is the logical next step,
         and as agreed at last meeting, of highest priority.
+    ```text

 Admittedly, it can be tough to know when to write this one, and I think it’s because it _feels_ like